Fody/Home/pages/mdsource/licensing-patron-faq.source.md

 ## But it is MIT, can't I use it for free?

-Yes all projects are under [MIT](https://opensource.org/licenses/MIT) so the community backing honesty system can be ignored and Fody used for free.
+All projects are under [MIT](https://opensource.org/licenses/MIT) so the community backing honesty system can be ignored.
+So legally it is free, morally it is paid.

 ## Do I need to be a Patron to contribute a Pull Request?